 Here ‘context’ is understood as ‘contextual assumptions’ (i.e. symbolic fictions) and the ‘lens of wierdness’ as the extraordinary-negative frame.
 What the cynic who ‘believes only his eyes’ misses is how ideological fiction always structures our experience of reality (Žižek 2006b: 346).
 The cynical subject who visits North Korea and seeks to ‘see for himself’, putting aside his pre-existing knowledge and dismissing the guide’s narrative as propaganda, will inevitably remain fully within his own ideology.
 The only way to progressively see North Korea is to believe normal symbolic fictions, to reject the surplus enjoyment derived from the extraordinary-negative frame of experiencing a ‘weird’ country.
 The cynical Western empiricist will usually fall into the hegemonic frame not only because it is the most salient, but because it is far more enjoyable and marketable than normal assumptions.

 There are a number of travel documentaries by filmmakers who took basically the same tour of North Korea that unfailingly interpret everything they see in as extraordinary-negative terms as possible.
 VICE (2008) summed it up at the end of their first video, “Its so surreal.
 There's nothing normal that happens – ever – in this whole country.”
 An event from the most popular North Korea travel documentary on YouTube, DPRK: Land of Whispers (2013), provides a typical example.
 As the documentarian’s train is leaving Beijing for Pyongyang, he witnesses a man in a full suit running along the platform frantically signaling the conductor to stop the train.
 The narrator asks, “what’s going to happen to this guy, when this train arrives in Pyongyang, and he’s not on it – it’s dramatic.”
 He then locates the brother of the businessman on the train.
-He informs him that the businessman had already brought his luggage on the train and will take another train or a flight, adding that he will not be punished, he will be “criticized.”
+The brother informs him that the businessman had already brought his luggage on the train and will take another train or a flight, adding that he will not be punished, he will be “criticized.”
 Despite the fortuitous explanation, the drama is not lost as the documentarian concludes, “now, what does criticized mean?!”
 Even the logical explanation that would suffice in just about any other context is not enough to shed the extraordinary-negative meaning of this event.